 Findings

-Results indicated that associations exist between disability group and errors made, as well as level of achievement.
-Overall, it appears that items characteristic of literal comprehension found in specific detail or reference questions, as opposed to inferential comprehension found in main idea questions, appear to have the strongest association with disability status.
+Associations were identified by disability groups for errors made, as well as level of achievement.
+Overall, the items that were characteristic of literal comprehension found in specific detail or reference questions, but not those examining to inferential comprehension—such as in main idea questions—appeared to have the strongest association with disability status.